sunfex/weighted-sac/README.md

 ERE with estimated trajectory length (update once whenever getting a new (s,a,r,s'))
 ```
-python main.py --mode ERE
+python main.py --mode EREe
 ```

 (Note: We use `--mode EREo` to evaluate the ERE strategy in our paper.
-Still, `--mode ERE` has a very similar performance)
+Still, `--mode EREe` has a very similar performance)

 ### Arguments